epls-design/ezpz-jellypress/assets/scss/README.md

 For the most part, you will want to make new partials in project/{sub-folder}.
 Any partials found within these folders are automatically included into the _all.scss partial which is loaded into the relevant top-level `{admin-style,compile,editor,woocommerce}.scss`

 Jellyfish files should not be edited.
-You can override the default variables with the settings file in config/_settings.scss
+You can override the default variables with the settings file in `_settings.scss`